Huffon/sentence-similarity/README.md

 # Sentence Similarity
 This repo contains various ways to calculate the similarity between source and target sentences.
-You can use **the pre-trained models** you want to use such as _ELMo_, _BERT_ and _Universal Sentence Encoder (USE)_.
+You can choose **the pre-trained models** you want to use such as _ELMo_, _BERT_ and _Universal Sentence Encoder (USE)_.

 And you can also choose **the method** to be used to get the similarity: